nice-devone/nice-cxone-mobile-sample-ios/README.md

 CXone Mobile SDK lets you integrate CXone into your enterprise iOS mobile phone application with operation system iOS 13 and later.

 The following are sample codes to help configure and customize application Digital First Omnichannel chat integration experience.
+The sample codes come from a sample app that you can get from the [Sample app](https://github.com/BrandEmbassy/cxone-mobile-sdk-ios-sample).

 ## Chat Provider
-Whole SDK is available with shared instance via `CXoneChat.shared` which provides [`ChatProvider`](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/chatprovider.htm) with available delegates, feature providers and more.
+Whole SDK is available with shared instance via `CXoneChat.shared` which provides [`ChatProvider`](https://cautious-sniffle-1d4a9c48.pages.github.io/Protocols/ChatProvider.html) with available delegates, feature providers and more.

 ### SDK Version
 CXoneChat provides an interface to be able to check version of the SDK runtime.
-For this case, it is accessible with [`CXoneChat.version`](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/chatprovider.htm) property.
+For this case, it is accessible with [`CXoneChat.version`](https://cautious-sniffle-1d4a9c48.pages.github.io/Protocols/ChatProvider.html#/s:12CXoneChatSDK0B8ProviderP7versionSSvpZ) property.

 ### SDK Logging
 CXoneChat SDK provides its own logging to be able to track its flow or detect errors occured during events.
-Internal **LogManager** forwards errors to the host application via [`onError(_:)`](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/cxonechatdelegate.htm) delegate method.
+Internal **LogManager** forwards errors to the host application via [`onError(_:)`](https://cautious-sniffle-1d4a9c48.pages.github.io/Protocols/CXoneChatDelegate.html#/s:12CXoneChatSDK0aB8DelegateP7onErroryys0F0_pF) delegate method.
 You can it to your Log manager or just print messages.

 ```swift
 extension Manager: LogDelegate {